Simon-He95/v-component-prompter/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

->Currently only available for free for sponsors Provides `props` and `emitEvents` prompts for some self-encapsulated components in Vue development
+>For the time being, it is only free for sponsor

+Bring `props`, `emitEvents` and `expose methods` tips to some imported custom components in Vue development.

+## Feature

+- Supports multiple types of vue writing

+- Support the display of props comments in the form of jsDoc

 ![demo](/assets/demo.gif)